 The AP Food Price and Policy Monitor is a monthly report tasked to monitor food prices in local markets and provide readers with up to date food/agricultural policy developments across the Asia Pacific region.

-In the August 2014 issue, the AP Food Price and Policy Monitor identified following highlights:
+In the September 2014 issue, the AP Food Price and Policy Monitor identified following highlights:

 - Food price inflation in the region slowed to 3.8 percent in August from 4.4 percent in July.
 General inflation eased to 5.1 percent compared to 5.5 percent.